-Dr Blenman is currently at Yale University as faculty in the Department of Internal Medicine Section of Medical Oncology and Yale Cancer Center.
+Dr Blenman is currently an Assistant Professor in the Yale School of Medicine Department of Internal Medicine Section of Medical Oncology and the Yale Cancer Center.
+Dr Blenman is also and Assistant Professor in the Yale School of Engineering and Applied Sciences Department of Computer Science.
 She has publications in melanoma suggesting that along with other immune cells, B cell and neutrophils may have a role in tumor regression and immunotherapy response (anti-PD-1, anti-CTLA-4, and/or combination) in murine models and in patients.
 She also has publications in methods, software tool workflow, and data standards for flow cytometry and high complexity histology.
-She is currently working on several breast cancer clinical studies interrogating the immune components of the tumor microenvironment of patients treated with immunotherapy and patients of different racial/ethnic groups.
-For these studies, Dr Blenman is interested in understanding and identifying specific immune mechanisms that are responsible for disparities in therapeutic efficacy and toxicity between racial/ethnic groups.
+She is currently working on several breast cancer clinical studies interrogating the immune components of the tumor microenvironment of patients treated with chemotherapy and/or immunotherapy and patients of different ancestries.
+For these studies, Dr Blenman is interested in understanding and identifying specific immune mechanisms that are responsible for disparities in therapeutic efficacy and toxicity between ancestry groups.

 Additionally, Dr Blenman is also an active academic citizen.
 She mentors Postdocs and undergraduates internally and external to Yale.
 She helps to find ways to support equity and diversity for Yale Faculty as member of the Steering and Council for the Yale University Women Faculty Forum, as an Executive Board Member of the Yale School of Medicine Committee on the Status of Women in Medicine, and as a member of the Executive Committee of the Yale School of Medicine Minority Organization for Recruitment and Expansion.

-Her academic citizenship also expands beyond Yale in the area of Flow cytometry.
+Her academic citizenship also expands beyond Yale in the areas of Flow cytometry and Pathology.
 Flow cytometry is an exquisite approach to identifying the contents of any solid tissue or blood microenvironment as well as components of bacteria and plants.
 Dr Blenman has been an active member of the International Society for the Advancement of Cytometry (ISAC) Data Standards Task Force since 2009.
 The Task Force develops flow cytometry related data standards and file formats to facilitate software and hardware interoperability for research and clinical applications.
 Current standards and recommendations include FCS, Gating-ML, MIFlowCyt, NetCDF, and ACS.

 The Flow Cytometry Standard (FCS) is the primary interchange format for flow cytometry data.
 All cytometer manufacturers support iterations up to the current version (FCS 3.1).
-In the next few months, the ISAC Data Standards Task Force will release FCS 3.2 and FCS 4.0.
-Gating-ML is an XML-based mechanism to describe gates including encoding, data transformations, and compensation.
+The ISAC Data Standards Task Force recently released the new FCS 3.2 specifications and published a new nomenclature for probe tags (GitHub - ISAC-DSTF/ProbeTagDictionary: Standardized Nomenclature for Detection and Visualization Labels Used in Cytometry and Microscopy Imaging).
+We are currently working on FCS 4.0 which will focus on incorporating multispectral cytometry standards into the specification.
+Gating-ML is an XML-based mechanism used to describe gates including encoding, data transformations, and compensation.
 Minimum Information about a Flow Cytometry Experiment (MIFlowCyt) standard defines the minimum information required to report flow cytometry experiments.
 Network Common Data Form (NetCDF) data format is the next generation of the FCS standards for storing and retrieving Big Data in the form of n-dimensional arrays.
 Archival Cytometry Standard (ACS) supports bundling of data with different components describing cytometry experiments.